Lucretius/vault_raft_snapshot_agent/README.md

 `secret_id` Specifies the secret_id used to call the Vault API.

 `approle` Specifies the approle name used to login.
+Defaults to "approle".

 ### Storage options